 Search engines and assistive technologies, such as screen readers and connected Braille displays, are designed to detect digital content.
+Accessibility and SEO go hand in hand.
 Both search engines and assistive technology rely on digital coding to understand content such as documents and websites on a computer screen.
 Screen readers and search engines are not human beings, and cannot hear audio content, see pictures, or understand visual elements such as columns, tables, charts, infographics, or even lists.
 They both rely exclusively on digital coding to extract necessary information and pass it on to the end-user.

 Marketing departments work to continually improve the visibility of their brand, using a number of techniques to enhance search engine optimization (SEO).
 The idea is to provide the correct type of content so when potential customers look up those words and terms, the website appears early in search results.
 Many marketing experts may be surprised to learn that making a website more accessible to assistive technology can also make a website more appealing to search engines.

 Show and Tell – Describing Images

 One necessity of accessibility is making sure relevant images include a text alternative (alt-text) for a screen reader to read aloud to the user.
 As yet reliable technology does not exist for image identification (although progress is being made!) so all images must be provided with a description that explains what the image is and how it relates to the content.
 This includes complex graphics such as charts, graphs, and diagrams.
 Alternative text also provides another type of content that can be detected by search engine bots.

 Descriptions should include some indication of how the image is relevant to the surrounding text.
 Don’t describe decorative images like flourishes that divide sections, frames or boxes around text segments, etc. They don’t add any useful information to the content of the page.
 If a sighted person wouldn’t reference the image for more information in connection with the content, assistive technology and search engines wouldn’t find it useful either.